ALe-BD/fiscus/README.md

 # fiscus

-A new Flutter project.
+Run on VS Code on latest update.\n
+Install Flutter and Android Studio.\n
+    Run flutter doctor to check if fully installed.\n [crtl + shift + p] > Flutter: Select Device.\n
-Use default android emulator for flutter
+    Use default android emulator for flutter.\n
-Run in debug mode.
+Open terminal where the project is located and run
+    > flutter run --release